 It is generally not recommended by anyone other than the company selling that fan.
 Our fans are only sold to licensed professionals and far surpass the performance of anything sold direct to consumers.
 Professional design requires specialized equipment to determine sub slab air movement.
 Additionally, most homeowners do not have the tools or the willingness to drill through concrete slabs, foundations or parts of the exterior or interior structure of the home.
 It is critical to follow AARST/ANSI radon mitigation standards to ensure safety and performance of your system.
 I will never tell anyone that they are incapable of doing anything if properly trained or directed, but ask any reputable, qualified and proud trade professional if you can do their job better and I'm sure I can predict the answer.
 Radon is a carcinogen and environmental concern, so it's best to use licensed and AARST/NRPP certified professionals.

 Some builders have started installing passive radon mitigation pipes.
 Numerous studies have shown that passive systems may be effective in reducing radon levels by about 50% or more when installed correctly by licensed, knowledgeable professionals.
 The problem we encounter is that these systems are often installed by unqualified and unlicensed individuals.
+Minimum standards in our state require all systems to be designed and approved at completion by a licensed mitigation professional.
 Preparing your extraction point and understanding your sub slab soil composition is just as important as sealing cracks, gaps and sump pits in a passive system.
 A simple key component that is often lacking is whether the property had been tested after the system was installed to ensure it even reduced the level adequately.
 Sometimes these systems have to be activated with a radon mitigation fan or redesigned all together.
 If your home has a passive system installed, be sure to have it tested and evaluated by a licensed and certified mitigation professional to ensure optimal performance.

 No, it is not true.
 We are not aware of any equipment affected by what would likely be VOCs.
 Carpet adhesive can have some known toxic chemicals that off gas into the home, but it does not produce radon or radon progeny.
 Radon gas is a byproduct of uranium in the soil.
 Granite slabs have been known to carry varying concentrations of uranium that may contribute to indoor radon levels, but again, this is an isolated minor contributor.
 If building materials or glue contain uranium, then someone is in big trouble!
 You may hear other variations or theories based upon what people were told or what people have read on their own.
 My suggestion would be to always contact a qualified professional or reference the EPA, cancer.org, lung.org or AARST/NRPP websites for accurate information.